DanRezo/PresidentsWeb/README.md

 Sorting the Presidents by party was done by iterating the list of Presidents with the for each loop.
 Once the list was iterated over we used the the President's Class party variable to match the party recieved through the argument.
 If both parties matched then the president was stored into the presList and displayed to the user.

 ## Reflection
+This project was the first weekend project done with a team.
+As a collective we decided to only use one computer to push to the repository in order to avoid merge conflicts.
+Reflecting on our process it would have been more benificial to have run into some situations where we had to work around merge conflicts in order to get the practice on how to resolve them.